UoB-COMSM0166/2025-group-27/README.md

 - **System Usability Scale (SUS)**: Assesses perceived usability and user satisfaction.
 - **NASA-TLX**: Measures perceived workload across six dimensions—Mental, Physical, and Temporal Demand, Effort, Frustration, and Performance.

+We tested the game with **10 participants**, each of whom played both difficulty modes and completed both questionnaires.
+The group included a mix of user profiles:
+- 4 with Computer Science backgrounds
+- 3 experienced with Human-Computer Interaction (HCI)
+- 3 casual gamers or non-technical users

 ---

 #### NASA-TLX Results